scalabli/quo/docs/apps.rst

 .. currentmodule:: quo

-Apps can be added/nested to commands using the :func:`app` decorator.
+Apps can be added to commands using the :func:`app` decorator.

-Apps in quo are highly configurable and should not be confused with :ref:`positional arguments <arguments>`.
+Apps in quo are profoundly configurable and ought not to be mistaken for :ref:`positional arguments <arguments>`.

 How to name Apps
 -----------------